bjornmeansbear/lectureScripts/WhatIsSGD.md

 But! we now have something objective to measure: utility — do you find a thing to work; and something individually knowable: sentimentality.
 There is not merely an external, abstract "beauty" …

-Maybe we need something with even more criteria to help us?

-Biomimicry is a practice that learns from and mimics the strategies found in nature to solve human design challenges

-- Nature runs on sunlight.
-- Nature uses only energy it needs.
-- Nature fits form to function.
-- Nature recycles everything.
-- Nature rewards cooperation.
-- Nature banks on diversity.
-- Nature demands local expertise.
-- Nature curbs excess from within.
-- Nature taps the power of limits.

-Like Sterling's criteria, Biomimicry's tenants don't imply a style, or an aesthetic, but they do give us some objective criteria to judge formal fitness from.

-the animals that care most about the other animals tend to flourish more than any other animals. // Survival of the Most Cooperative – A Reflection on The Biology of Belief

-## Sustainable aesthetics visualize good ethics

 > “There is a central quality which is the root criterion of life and spirit in a man, a town, a building, or a wilderness.
 This quality is objective and precise, but it cannot be named.
 It is never twice the same, because it always takes its shape from the particular place in which it occurs.”
 > — Christopher Alexander

 The qualities that promote the welfare of all life are, like the quality without a name, ineffable.
 And like the quality without a name, aesthetics that correspond with all life flourishing will shift and change with different contexts.

-Instead of attempting to nail things down literally or concretely, a “feeling” needs to be found instead.

 Beauty and value are intertwined.